4tocall/Spotify-Library-Downloader/README.md

 ## Overview

 The Spotify Playlist Manager is a Python-based tool for simplified management and downloading of Spotify playlists.

+(Work on Python 3.10.9)

 ## Features